nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 - You can check `<Contact Index>` of the contact whose timetable you wish to edit, by listing all contacts using `contacts`.

-- You can check the timetable of the contact you wish to edit, by display his/her timetable using `timetable <Contact Index>`
+- You can check the timetable of the contact you wish to edit, by displaying his/her timetable using `timetable <Contact Index>`

 - When editing your (main user's) timetable, be careful not to edit over a scheduled meeting's time slot.
 WhenFree